TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.05.md

-purpose to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof, that person: A. engages in fighting or threatening,  or in violent or tumultuous behavior; or B. makes unreasonable noise or offensively course utterance, gesture or display, or addresses abusive language to any person present; or C. creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of
+purpose to cause public inconvenience, annoyance or alarm, or recklessly creating a risk thereof, that person: A. engages in fighting or threatening,  or in violent or tumultuous behavior; or B. makes unreasonable noise, disturbs the peace and quiet enjoyment of any residential premises, or makes offensively coarse utterance, gesture or display, or addresses abusive language to any person present; or C. creates a hazardous or physically offensive condition by any act which serves no legitimate purpose of